-Vikings defensive end Jared Allen does not believe that the hit that injured Bears lineman Lance Louis was a dirty hit.
+Minnesota Vikings defensive end Jared Allen does not believe that his hit on Chicago Bears guard Lance Louis was dirty, despite Louis' injury, according to ESPN's Kevin Seifert.

 Louis was hit by Allen in the third quarter of Sunday's game following a Vikings' interception.
 As Minnesota defensive back Antoine Winfield returned the interception, Louis was blindsided by Allen on a block, and his knee twisted as he fell to the ground.
 Louis was forced to leave the game and did not return.